kbauer/subemacs/README.md

 unexpected limitations (e.g. not allowing closures) or risk the creation of code that depends on an undocumented feature of current Emacs versions.

+Passing a quoted `lambda` form would avoid these problems, but would also sacrifice compile-time checks, and thus the only advantage.

 ## Comparison to async.el